tuvo1106/aws-primer/certified_solutions_architect.md

 AWS Direct Connect is the AWS solution for establishing dedicated network connections from on-premises locations to AWS.

 - Very fast network (lower bandwidth 50M - 500M or higher bandwidth (1GB or 10GB))
-- Helps reduce network costs and increase bandwich thoughput (great for high traffic networks)
+- Helps reduce network costs and increase bandwidth throughput (great for high traffic networks)
 - Provides a more consistent network experience than a typical internet-based connection (reliable and secure)

 ---